fzhcary/sql/SQL_review.md

 -- row number reset after each partition
 SELECT RANK() OVER ( ORDER BY sid) FROM enrolled
 -- output 1, 2, 2, 4, 4. has duplicates, numbers are not consecutive
+-- the difference between ROW_NUMBER and RANK() is that rank has tie, row number doesn't produce tie.
-SELECT DENSE_RANK() OVER ( ORDER BY sid) FROM enrolled -- output 1,2,2,3,3 , has duplicates, numbers are consecutive
+SELECT DENSE_RANK() OVER ( ORDER BY sid) FROM enrolled -- output 1,2,2,3,3 , has duplicates, numbers are consecutive -- the difference between rank and dense_rank is that rank is not consecutive after a tie. dense_rank is.
 ```

 - find student with highest grade for each course